 People of all ages can make appointments via the Senior Center, 707-443-9747.
 Masks are required.

 Volunteer tax preparers go through a thorough training provided by the IRS.
 Then, they give their time to help neighbors and community members file taxes correctly, and get any tax credits they are eligible for.

-Sponsors include the Humboldt County Library, the Redwood Action Agency, and United Way of the Wine Country, as well as many other local participating groups.
+Sponsors include 211 Humboldt, the Redwood Action Agency, and United Way of the Wine Country, as well as many other local participating groups.

 Beware of tax scammers

 They may try to take advantage of the pandemic.
 Do not believe a robocall that says taxes are no longer being collected and any back taxes are forgiven.
 Do not believe a telephone caller who pretends to be the IRS and tries to frighten you into sending money or revealing personal information.
 Be wary of email as well, especially email with links to click or with a message that 'you must act immediately'.